Homestead Property Tax Credit Information

 Alternate Property Tax Credit for Renters Age 65 or Older: An alternate credit is available only to renters age 65 or older whose rent is more than 40% of their total household resources.
-For assistance calculating the alternate credit refer to worksheet 4 “Alternate Property Tax Credit for Renters Age 65 and Older” in the Michigan 1040 Individual Income Tax booklet or the estimator available on the website.
+For assistance calculating the alternate credit refer to worksheet 4 “Alternate Property Tax Credit for Renters Age 65 and Older” in the MI-1040 Individual Income Tax booklet or the estimator available on the website.

 Cooperative Housing – You may claim your share of the property taxes on the building.
 If rent is paid on the land under the building, you may also claim 20 percent of that land rent.
 (Do not take 20 percent of your total monthly association fee) You may request a statement from the co-op showing your share of the property taxes.

-Family Independence Program (FIP/ Michigan Department of Health and Human Services (MDHHS) Recipients – Your credit must be prorated based on income from other sources to total income.
+Family Independence Program (FIP)/ Michigan Department of Health and Human Services (MDHHS) Recipients – Your credit must be prorated based on income from other sources to total income.
 If 100% of your income is received from the MDHHS, you do not qualify for a homestead property tax credit.
-For assistance calculating the credit refer to worksheet 3 “FIP/MDHHS BENEFITS” in the Michigan Individual Income Tax MI-1040 booklet or the estimator available on the website.
+For assistance calculating the credit refer to worksheet 3 “FIP/MDHHS BENEFITS” in the Michigan MI-1040 Individual Income Tax booklet or the estimator available on the website.
 For those who received FIP assistance from the State of Michigan or other public assistance, you may be eligible to claim a home heating credit if you owned and occupied your home or were contracted to pay rent.
 View the instructions in the MI-1040CR-7 booklet.

 Foreclosure - Due to economic conditions many individuals are experiencing mortgage foreclosure, repossession of their home and/or cancelation of debt.
-Any change in home ownership has an impact on the preparation of the Michigan Individual Income Tax Return (MI-1040) and/ or Michigan Homestead Property Tax Credit Claim (MI-1040CR).
+Any change in home ownership has an impact on the preparation of the Michigan Individual Income Tax Return MI-1040 and/or Michigan Homestead Property Tax Credit Claim MI-1040CR.
 If you have been involved in a mortgage foreclosure or repossession of your home, view Information For Mortgage Foreclosure Or Home Repossession And Your Michigan Income Tax Return.